 Measuring the ROI of Branding

+According to McKinsey, B2B companies “with brands that are perceived as strong generate a higher EBIT margin than others”.
 If you are looking for specific measurements by which to judge the effectiveness of your branding efforts, you have a variety of options at your fingertips:

 - Surveys: Where stats are not available, consider a survey of prospects in your market.
-Conduct the survey as a baseline measurement prior to your branding initiatives and again after a period of sustained branding efforts, and then compare the results.
+Conduct the survey as a baseline measurement prior to your rebranding initiatives and again after a period of sustained branding efforts, and then compare the results.

 - Brand Preference: Measure your target audience’s awareness with purchase consideration.
 After all, awareness without purchase consideration is a weak metric.
 Add purchase consideration, and you’re heading in the right direction.